danieljwilson/obsidian/Thesis/Simon_HA_1956.md

 - Simon then runs through some math to describe the branching choice structure of this simple organism
 	- Tree structure determined by number of choices available at each branching point, and the length of the "vision" (in effect this could be temporal or spatial)
+- Assumes organism has "neither the senses nor the wits" to discover the best possible path...[[satisficing]] is sufficient
+	- Also important to note that the organisms needs are **not insatiable**
+	- And that it has some storage capacity

 ## Thoughts
+- Interesting model.
+Simple, but can describe an organism's behavior that has multiple goals.
+- With humans it seems our level of comfort that is [[satisficing]] can vary across lifespans and contexts...

 # Resources